Who made this decision?

 Do I need to register my trip when traveling within the United States?

 No. The university does not currently have a policy for registering domestic travel.

 Yes, you must register your travel to Canada as it is an international destination.

 What do I need to do next/How do I get started?

 - Go to wustl.edu.
 On the site you will be able to:

 - Download the International ISOS mobile app in your smartphone’s app store.

-Downloading the mobile app enables you to view your itinerary, find emergency assistance, and access other important information on your phone.
-This will be especially useful while you are traveling.
+We also highly recommend that you download the mobile app.
+The ISOS app enables you to view your itinerary, find emergency assistance, and access other important information on your phone.
+This is especially useful while you are traveling.
 You can also use the app to make changes to your profile or add/change travel details.

 What if I don’t have a mobile/smartphone or I don’t want to use it internationally due to additional costs?